forthtemple/caffe-tensorflow/examples/imagenet/README.md

 to download and convert the weights from Caffe to run the example.
 The download link for the corresponding weights can be found in Caffe's `models/bvlc_googlenet/` folder.

+If you are running the convert.py bvlc_caffenet example on the front page copy caffenet.npy to 'examples/imagenet' and run

+    $ python classify.py caffenet.npy kitten.jpg

 You can run this example like so:

     $ ./classify.py /path/to/googlenet.npy ~/pics/kitty.png ~/pics/woof.jpg

 You should expect to see an output similar to this: